Promoting a Recycling–based Society

 |Introduction of Environment–Friendly Toner Products||The use of environment–friendly toner products that reduce printing–related waste generation by enabling the refilling of empty toner cartridges has been adopted at all branches throughout Japan.
 (MHBK)|

 |Reducing/Recycling Waste Oil||Automated edible oil filtering devices have been introduced for use at the cafeterias of principal facilities, and the volume of waste associated with those materials has been reduced by recycling them into soap, ink, paint, and feed–use oils and fats.
 (MHBK, MHTB, MHIR)|

 Mizuho is introducing water–saving devices and taking other initiatives that have led to a sustained decrease in water usage.

-The MHBK Uchisaiwaicho Head Office, the Otemachi Head Office and the Tama Center use a total of 69 thousand cubic meters of reused wastewater (recycled water), including the cooling tower blow–treated water and rainwater–treated water, used for the cooling tower water supply, the flushing of toilets, etc.
+The MHBK Uchisaiwaicho Head Office, the Otemachi Head Office, the Tama Center, and the Koto Center building use a total of 38 thousand cubic meters of reused wastewater (recycled water), including the cooling tower blow–treated water and rainwater–treated water, used for the cooling tower water supply, the flushing of toilets, etc.